aragon/protocol/docs/4-entry-points/2-controller.md

     - Link the implementations of the requested module IDs in the new modules set
     - Link the implementations of the new modules set in the requested current modules

 ### 4.2.17.
-Link modules
+Sync module links

 - **Actor:** External entity in charge of maintaining the protocol modules (modules governor)
 - **Inputs:**
-    - **Current modules to be synced:** List of addresses of current modules to be linked based on the implementations of the modules being set
+    - **Modules to be synced:** List of addresses of connected modules whose implementation links should be synced for the requested module ids
-    - **IDs to be set:** List of IDs of the modules whose references will be linked in the requested list of modules
+    - **IDs to be set:** List of IDs of the modules to be included in the sync
 - **Authentication:** Only modules governor
 - **Pre-flight checks:**
     - Ensure both input lists have at least one item